rackerlabs/support-how-to/content/cloud-monitoring/monitoring-differences-between-rackspace-server-users-and-non-rackspace-server-users.md

 - Entities for Rackspace servers and databases are managed automatically, which means:
   - Monitoring entities are created automatically for new cloud servers or new cloud databases.
   - When a cloud server or cloud database is deleted, the associated entity is deleted in the monitoring system.
   - When the cloud server name is changed, the name is changed in monitoring automatically.
-(You cannot change the instance name for cloud database)
+(You cannot change the instance name for a cloud database)

 - The label for Rackspace Cloud Servers can be changed only on the server directly.
 The change propagates to the monitoring system quickly.
 The instance name for a cloud database cannot be changed.